 Q14: Guarantees

-a
+а

-Are there any guarantee es or warranties for r any of the following:
+Are there any guaran tees or warranties for or any of the following:

 Electric Work Don't Know Roofing Don't Know

-Central Heating Don't Know National House Building Council (NHBC) Don't Know
+Central Heating Don't Know National House Building Council (NHBC) No

 Damp Course Don't Know Any other work or installations?
 Don't Know

 b

-Please give any details of the work or insta allations to which the guarantee(s) relate(s) N/A
+Please give any detai ils of the work or ins tallations to which the guarantee(s) relate(s) N/A

 С

-Are there any outstanding re there any outstanding claims under any of the guarantees listed above?
+Are there any outstan nding claims under a any of the guarantees listed above?
+No

 Please give details: N/A

 Q15: Boundaries

-As far as you are aware No
+As far as you are awa are, has any bounda ary of your property been moved in the last 10 Years?
+No

 please give any details.
 N/A

 Q16: Notices that affect your property

-In the past three years h n the past three years have you ever received a notice:
+In the past three year s have you ever rec eeived a notice:

 a(i)

-Advising that the owner of a neighbouring property has made a planning application?
+Advising that the own er of a neighbouring g property has made a planning application?
+No

 b(i)

-That affects your proper No
+That affects your prop perty in some other way?
+No

 c(i)

-That requires you to do No
+That requires you to do any maintenance e, repairs or improvements to your property?
+No

-if you have answered yes to any a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+ve, please give the notices to your solicitor or estate agent, time before the date of entry of the purchaser of your

-Declaration